Terms and Conditions ("TAC")

 3.4 Storage Capacity and backup

-(1) ITL will provide Initial Storage Capacity as set out in the Contract.
+(1) ITSL will provide Initial Storage Capacity as set out in the Contract.
 Additional capacity is automatically made available as needed (in steps of 1 GB), at a specified fee specified in the Order Form.

-(2) ITL will secure a backup from the machines every night.
+(2) ITSL will secure a backup from the machines every night.
 Up to three versions of each file may be stored.
 File recovery is performed at a standard hourly rate for consultant services specified in the Order Form.

 4.1 Right to support